-A student grievance related to discrimination and perceived non-compliance with provisions of Title VI of the Civil Rights Act of 1964 and its amendments or Title IX of the Higher Education Act of 1965 and its amendments should be presented to the Vice President for Instruction within thirty (30) calendar days of the occurrence of the incident upon which the grievance is based.
-Failure to give such written notice to the Vice President for Instruction within this timeframe shall constitute a waiver by the student to present his/her grievance.
+A student grievance related to discrimination and perceived non-compliance with provisions of Title VI of the Civil Rights Act of 1964 and its amendments or Title IX of the Higher Education Act of 1965 and its amendments should be presented to the Executive Vice President within thirty (30) calendar days of the occurrence of the incident upon which the grievance is based.
+Failure to give such written notice to the Executive Vice President within this timeframe shall constitute a waiver by the student to present his/her grievance.
 The written grievance must be signed by the student and contain, at a minimum: